 Most people experience the effects of the gastrocolic reflex from time to time.

-See your doctor if you experience an ongoing change in your bowel habits or if you’re constantly running to the toilet after eating.
-They can figure out the underlying cause and get you the right treatment.
+See a doctor if you experience an ongoing change in your bowel habits or if you’re constantly running to the toilet after eating.
+They can help you determine the underlying cause and get the proper treatment.